MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/what-s-deprecated-or-removed-from-SharePoint-Server-Subscription-Edition.md

 description: "Learn about the features and functionalities that are deprecated or removed in SharePoint Server Subscription Edition."
 ---

-# What's deprecated or removed from SharePoint Server Subscription Edition?
+# What's deprecated or removed from SharePoint Server Subscription Edition

 [!INCLUDE[appliesto-xxx-xxx-xxx-SUB-xxx-md](../includes/appliesto-xxx-xxx-xxx-SUB-xxx-md.md)]